 I, _______________________, hereby consent to Island Health (Vancouver Island Health Authority) to release my information, as listed in point 6 below, to Dr. <name> in order for them to a publish medical article related to <description> I experienced on [insert date], 20XX.
 I understand that this information will be published in a medical journal available publically (inside and outside of Canada) and to the medical professions for the purpose of advancing global knowledge on this condition and in order to prevent future delays in recognition of the condition that may result in unnecessary treatment. <please revise as appropriate for your study>

-I fully acknowledge and understand that while information that is directly linked to me (such as name or other personal identifiers) will not be published, that people may be able to re-identify me by linking some of the information which is unique to me in the article (such as my age and background information) with other sources of information and, as such, my confidentiality cannot be guaranteed.
+I fully acknowledge and understand that while information that is directly linked to me (such as name or other personal identifiers) will not be published, that people may be able to re-identify me by linking some of the information which is unique to me in the article (such as my age, my condition and background information) with other sources of information and, as such, my confidentiality cannot be guaranteed.

 I fully acknowledge and understand that my consent to this release and publication is fully voluntary and that if I do not consent, it will not negatively impact my current or future care in any way.